 Clarksville - Eolia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Clarksville - Eolia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Clarksville - Eolia, 24.94% have at least a bachelor's degree.
+The education level of Clarksville - Eolia citizens is a little higher than the average for US cities and towns: 24.94% of adults in Clarksville - Eolia have at least a bachelor's degree.

 The per capita income in Clarksville - Eolia in 2022 was $34,214, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $136,856 for a family of four.
 However, Clarksville - Eolia contains both very wealthy and poor people as well.